hrokr/International-Maritime-Piracy/README.md

 -  [ ] First, clean up the dataset.
 This consists of:
     - [x] Remove the excess spaces in the description column.
     - [x] Fix the 'reference' column values as they are all sorts of messed up.
+- [x] Contact NGA and see if this would be of benefit or interest to them (***in progress***)
-    - [ ] ~~Regularize the 'victim' columns values  - easy first pass would be to trust the data ruthlessly pare down the columns~~
+    - [ ] Regularize the 'victim' columns values  - ~~easy first pass would be to trust the data ruthlessly pare down the columns~~

-    - [ ] ~~Regularize the 'hostility' columns values - easy first pass would be to trust the data ruthlessly pare down the columns but also add ones for military action and protestors~~
+    - [ ] Regularize the 'hostility' columns values - ~~easy first pass would be to trust the data ruthlessly pare down the columns but also add ones for military action and protestors~~
-      - Attempted Boarding – Close approach or hull-to-hull contact with report that boarding paraphernalia were employed or visible in the approaching boat.
-      - Blocking – Hampering safe navigation, docking, or undocking of a vessel as a means of protest.
-      - Boarding – Unauthorized embarkation of a vessel by persons not part of its complement without successfully taking control of the vessel.
-      - Fired Upon – Weapons discharged at or toward a vessel.
-      - Hijacking – Unauthorized seizure and retention of a vessel by persons not part of its complement.
-      - Kidnapping – Unauthorized forcible removal of persons belonging to the vessel from it.
-      - Hijacking/Kidnapping Combination – Unauthorized seizure and retention of a vessel by persons not part of its complement who forcefully remove crew members from vessel when disembarking.
-      - Robbery – Theft from a vessel or from persons aboard the vessel.
-      - Suspicious Approach

 While it's a quick start, I really don't think regex is really going to cut it for categories.
 I think a good NLP model *should* and one-shot models have shown good results.
+The collection has evolved over time from priracy to now including more threats to shipping.
+For example one the picture there are few in the Sea of Azov that are solely due to the Russia-Ukraine war.

+ * Attempted Boarding – Close approach or hull-to-hull contact with report that boarding paraphernalia were employed or visible in the approaching boat.
+ * Blocking – Hampering safe navigation, docking, or undocking of a vessel as a means of protest.
+ * Boarding – Unauthorized embarkation of a vessel by persons not part of its complement without successfully taking control of the vessel.
+ * Fired Upon – Weapons discharged at or toward a vessel.
+ * Hijacking – Unauthorized seizure and retention of a vessel by persons not part of its complement.
+ * Kidnapping – Unauthorized forcible removal of persons belonging to the vessel from it.
+ * Hijacking/Kidnapping Combination – Unauthorized seizure and retention of a vessel by persons not part of its complement who forcefully remove crew members from vessel when disembarking.
+ * Robbery – Theft from a vessel or from persons aboard the vessel.
+ * Suspicious Approach

+There is no cateory for "attacked by military forces", nor is there one for killings or stoaways -- all of which have happened.
+This is where planing for the future is needed and why I've reached out to NGA for clarity.

 - [ ] NLP model to set the hostility column. (***in progress***)
 - [ ] NLP model to set the victim column.
-- [x] Contact NGA and see if this would be of benefit or interest to them (***in progress***)
 - [ ] Check against the [International Chamber of Commerce's Criminal Crime Services dataset](www.icc-ccs.org)

 - [ ] Post dataset to Kaggle so others can get some benefit.
 - [ ] Do a bit of analysis to see what trends can be seen.
 This will also be useful for a Kaggle dataset.
 - [ ] Dash site